10 Go-To Superfoods

 Maryann Codd, MS, RD, CDE

 Trabajo con niños y muchos de mis pacientes experimentan reflujo, dolor abdominal o estreñimiento.
-Frecuentemente recomiendo arándanos tanto a adultos como a niños, ¡es mi comida favorita!
-Los arándanos son dulces, bajos en calorías, nutritivos y repletos de vitaminas y minerales, incluidas fibra y vitamina C. Son ricos en antioxidantes, que protegen su cuerpo de los radicales libres que pueden contribuir al proceso de envejecimiento y enfermedades como el cáncer.
-Los arándanos también son muy versátiles y se pueden usar en batidos o muffins o como aderezo para yogur y cereales fríos o calientes.
+Con frecuencia recomiendo los arándanos tanto a adultos como a niños: ¡es mi comida favorita!
+Los arándanos son dulces, bajos en calorías, nutritivos y repletos de vitaminas y minerales, incluidas fibra y vitamina C. Son ricos en antioxidantes, que protegen el cuerpo de los radicales libres que pueden contribuir al proceso de envejecimiento y a enfermedades como el cáncer.
+Los arándanos también son muy versátiles y se pueden utilizar en batidos o muffins o como aderezo para yogur y cereales fríos o calientes.

 Berenjena